Excession: Outside Context Problem

-This novel is about how the Culture deals with an Outside Context Problem (OCP), the kind of problem "most civilizations would encounter just once, and which they tended to encounter rather in the same way a sentence encountered a full stop."
+This novel is about how the Culture deals with an Outside Context Problem (OCP), the concept introduced by Banks for the purpose of the novel.
 This is a problem that is "outside the context" as it is generally not considered until it occurs, and the capacity to actually conceive of or consider the OCP in the first place may not be possible or very limited (i.e., the majority of the group's population may not have the knowledge or ability to realize that the OCP can arise, or assume it is extremely unlikely).
-An example of OCP is an event in which a civilization does not consider the possibility that a much more technologically advanced society can exist, and then encounters one.
-The term is coined by Banks for the purpose of this novel, and described as follows:
+An example of OCP given by Banks is an unexpected encounter with an unconceivable technologically advanced civilization.
+Banks describes the concept as follows:

 Banks has noted that he spent much time playing the Civilization computer game (appearing to refer to the first version of the game series) before writing the book and that it was one of the inspirations for the concept of the 'Outside Context Problem' central to the novel.
 In an interview, Banks specifically compares this to having a Civilization battleship arrive while the player is still using wooden sailing ships.

 Literary significance and criticism

-Banks' view of the Culture
+Banks's view of the Culture

 The book, more than any of the other Culture novels, focuses on the Culture's Minds as protagonists.
 When asked about his focus on the possibilities of technology in fiction, Banks said about the book:

 The book shows a number of Minds acting in a decidedly non-benevolent way, somewhat qualifying the godlike incorruptibility and benevolence they are ascribed in other Culture novels.
 Banks himself has described the actions of some of the Minds in the novel as akin to "barbarian kings presented with the promise of gold in the hills."

 Reviews

 Kirkus Reviews described the book as "Brilliantly inventive and amusing – whole sections read like strings of knowing jokes – but a mess: Chattering spaceships with splendid if confusing names [...] don't compensate for the absence of real characters."
-A few who praised it commented that Excession's complexity and frequent use of in-jokes make it advisable for new readers of Banks' Culture stories to start with other books.
+A few who praised it commented that Excession's complexity and frequent use of in-jokes make it advisable for new readers of Banks's Culture stories to start with other books.
 In a retrospective of Excession at Tor, Peter Tieryas writes, "There are literally paragraphs thrown in as background detail that could make for amazing novels of their own.
 Part of the joy of Excession is hearing the Minds speak with each other, that matrix-like shower of numbers, text, esoteric syntax, and witty repartee."

 Reviewed in Arcane Magazine with a 10/10 rating, the novel was an "astounding achievement," regarded as "huge in scope, intricate in detail, swaying from pathos to metaphysics and from humour to light-speed action," with Banks considered, "a science-fiction writer truly without equal at the moment."